wimpeelaerts/python-package/README.md

 - optional: under build_sphinx -> change the build dir build_dir = build/sphinx to build_dir = docs/_build

 # Create development environment

+Install the package dependancies ("install_requires" in setup.cfg).
+This will create and simlink the python_package.egg in your conda env

     python setup.py develop

+Install the test and develop dependancies (You would think "tests_require", but no, this field is not strictly enforced by setuptools)
+PyScaffold’s recommendation is to use a filed in the "options.extras_require" section like we did (develop). then

+    pip install -e .[develop]

+# Create distribution

+- Source distribution(sdist): includes readeble py files

+        python setup.py sdist

+- Built distribution(bdist): includes compiled pyc files -> specific to a platform and Python version.

+        python setup.py bdist
+        python setup.py bdist_wheel

+# Sphinx Documentation

+    python setup.py docs

+# Unit tests (pytest)

+More info on unit tests [pytest.org](https://docs.pytest.org/en/latest/).
+All files starting with "test_" in the folder tests is picked up and executed.

+    Unit tests (pytest)